comtechnet/theword-monorepo/README.md

 ### theword-subgraph

-In order to make retrieving more complex data from the auction history, [theword subgraph](packages/theword-subgraph) contains subgraph manifests that are deployed onto [The Graph](https://thegraph.com).
+In order to make retrieving more complex data from the offering history, [theword subgraph](packages/theword-subgraph) contains subgraph manifests that are deployed onto [The Graph](https://thegraph.com).

 ### theword-webapp